AsterAphelion/color-from-crism/README.md

 If you would not like the above standard outputs, add `standard_params=False` to the mtrdr_to_color inputs.

 If you would like to create your own parameters, add `new_params=[[wave1, wave2], [wave1, wave2]...]` to the mtrdr_to_color inputs.
 To find wavelength ranges which may highlight interesting mineralogy, see [Vivano-Beck (2014)](https://agupubs.onlinelibrary.wiley.com/doi/full/10.1002/2014JE004627), which discusses the spectral signals of various common Mars minerals.

+## Future improvements

+- **Remove dependency on ISIS3** - Adding a PDS file parser to the package could remove the dependency for ISIS3, as well as rasterio.
+Unfortunately I am not currently aware of a lightweight package that can read MTRDR files from the detached label.

 ## Acknowledgements
 This code makes heavy use of the 'ColourSystem' class [described on the SciPython blog](https://scipython.com/blog/converting-a-spectrum-to-a-colour/).
 It also uses the [SpectRes package](https://spectres.readthedocs.io/en/latest/) to convert CIE matching functions to different wavelength ranges.